 In the case of the engineering or construction phases, funds expire after 36 months from the date of contract award.
-For the right of way phase, funds will expire after 36 months from the date of the first offer letter.
-A onetime extension of 20 months may be granted through the SAR.
-For the ROW phase, any delays that require one additional 20 month extension will be considered on a case by case basis.
+For the right of wayright-of-way phase, funds will expire after 36 months from the date of the first offer letter.
+A one-time extension of 20 months may be granted through the SAR.
+For the ROW right-of-way phase, any delays that require one additional 20 month extension will be considered on a case by case basis.